Mark-Seaman/Shrinking-World-Pubs/journey/Pub/Part5.md

+# 30 Something - The 1990s

-# Part 5 - The Success Years
+The Success Years

-Age 30-40

-1990 - 2000

-Milestones

-* Trouble in Paradise
-* Cutting Edge of Technology
-* Finding My Place
-* Church Planting